 2all_linear_adapter_params= 1249280

-3all_linear_vs_qv_ratio= 4.77LoRA is not the only parameter-efficient fine-tuning method.
+3all_linear_vs_qv_ratio= 4.77LoRA isn't the only parameter-efficient fine-tuning method.
 Two older but still useful PEFT families learn prompt-like state instead of adding low-rank updates inside weight matrices.

 Prompt tuning trains a small set of continuous virtual tokens prepended to the input.[5]
 These aren't human-readable words.
-They're learned embedding vectors that steer the frozen model toward a task, like adding a small learned routing slip before every warehouse ticket.
+They're learned embedding vectors that steer the frozen model toward a task, like adding a small learned control prefix before every access ticket.
 Prompt tuning is simple and cheap, but it has limited capacity because the adaptation only enters through the context window.

 Prefix tuning trains continuous key/value prefixes for transformer layers.[6]
 Instead of changing model weights, it gives each layer learned prefix state that attention can attend to.
 That makes prefix tuning more expressive than plain soft prompts, because the learned control signal reaches multiple layers directly.